 Photo by Richard Hurd

-The Chamber has launched a virtual portal for employers to submit questions relating to COVID-19 and its impact on business.
-Responses to several questions are already posted at madisonbiz.com/covid19faq.
+The Chamber has a virtual portal for employers to submit questions relating to COVID-19 and its impact on business.
+Responses are posted at madisonbiz.com/covid19faq.

 To learn more about resources available to small businesses, click here.

 To view the Chamber’s agenda for reopening the economy and accelerating our recovery, click here.

 To view the first video in the Chamber’s “For You.
 For Us.
 Forward.” series, click here.

 To learn more about community resources that Greater Madison businesses are offering, click here.